intel/llvm/sycl/doc/extensions/supported/sycl_ext_intel_device_info.md

 # Memory Bus Width #

-A new device descriptor will be added which will provide the maximum bus width between device and memory.
+A new device descriptor is added which provides the maximum bus width between device and memory.

 This new device descriptor is only available for devices in the Level Zero platform, and the matching aspect is only true for those devices.
 The DPC++ default behavior is to expose GPU devices through the Level Zero platform.